faisalmemon/ios-crash-dump-analysis-book/examples/securityAgent_crash_osx/geometry.md

-## Not A Number Errors
+## 'Not A Number' Errors

-In this section we show an abort arising from bad floating point data.
+In this section, we show an abort arising from bad floating point data.

 We use an example of the `securityAgent` crashing on macOS.